ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 And this is just for the speculation but this kind of quantum theoretical like as a mathematical framework do not need to the kind of physics but the kind of mathematics can you use unify these kind things.

 38:30 _Daniel:_
-Awesome.
-Just a few comments on that.
+Awesome, just a few comments on that.
 When we're doing free energy minimization, we use the KL divergence which is very importantly not a distance because a distance would have the symmetry characteristic.
-And so the KL is chosen because it's easy to fit optimization on these variational distributions, but it's almost like it's a feature, not a bug, that the KL divergence between Q and p is not the same as P and q, because it turns out that that kind of a divergence based quantification actually has some advantages over a distance measure.
+And so the KL is chosen because it's easy to fit optimization on these variational distributions, but it's almost like it's a feature, not a bug, that the KL divergence between Q and P is not the same as P and Q, because it turns out that that kind of a divergence-based quantification actually has some advantages over a distance measure.
-And then the mapping between observables and hidden states and the cognitive operators that we bring to bear on that kind of mapping problem.
-Those are some of the most fundamental pieces of the partially observable Markov decision processes that are used in the active inference generative model, which is first the mapping between observables and hidden states and then how do hidden states change through time and how does action selection, policy selection influence how hidden states unfold through time?
+And then the mapping between observables and hidden states and the cognitive operators that we bring to bear on that kind of mapping problem -- Those are some of the most fundamental pieces of the partially observable Markov decision processes that are used in the active inference generative model, which is: first the mapping between observables and hidden states, and then how do hidden states change through time and how does action selection, policy selection influence how hidden states unfold through time?
-So this mapping between hidden states and observables and between hidden states and the hidden state at the next time point and again how action influences that.
-If you understand those operations, then it's like a game of chess and the ball just rolls downhill and the variational distribution works exceedingly well.
+So this mapping between hidden states and observables and between hidden states and the hidden state at the next time point, and again how action influences that -- if you understand those operations, then it's like a game of chess and the ball just rolls downhill and the variational distribution works exceedingly well.
 But when those are off base, then you're fitting your way like right off a cliff.

 40:34 _Nao:_
 So maybe then I'll just add one more point.
 So you asked in the original like five minutes ago what each of these points or arrow correspond to in the case of the IIT and so on.
 And then this is kind of related to all these ideas.
-But one of the fundamental insights from IIT but also from philosophy, especially some kind of philosophy called the process theory is it is important to really understand that the process of flow or movement is really fundamentally important kind of aspect of things.
+But one of the fundamental insights from IIT but also from philosophy, especially some kind of philosophy called the process theory -- it is important to really understand that the process of flow or movement is really fundamentally important kind of aspect of things.
-And then that may be really distinguishing some kind of static set or the thing in the static world when they start to interact.
+And then that may be really distinguishing some kind of static sets, or the thing in the static world.
-And when the process emerge then something starts to potentially generate or support subjective quality like protocol kind of thing.
+When they start to interact, and when the process emerge, then something starts to potentially generate or support subjective quality like qualia kind of thing.
-And in the case of the IAT, it is deeply kind of entrenched in this formation of the transition probability matrix of an entity like how this thing neuron or logic gate, it might have come from the previous state and it may go into the next state.
+And in the case of the IIT, it is deeply kind of entrenched in this formation of the transition probability matrix of an entity like how this thing, neuron or logic gate, it might have come from the previous state and it may go into the next state.
 So any kind of a moment is already embedding the possible previous and the possible future.
-There is some kind of a with us in the moment because it's a process.
+There is some kind of a widths in the moment because it's a process.
-And when the process is considered, then as I have said, that this kind of dot is a very kind of two thing kind of structure to think about.
+And when the process is considered, then as I have said, that this kind of dot is a very kind of two-thing kind of structure to think about.
 So we need a more elaborated structure of a dot itself.
 But the category theory is great in the sense that each dot can itself contain complicated structure.
 It's just represented as a single dot but it can contain something more.
-Right?
 So in an upshot, one dot could correspond to a collection of the neuronal states and the connectivity pattern and things like that, which can go from one to the other.
-And then this kind of movement may correspond to something like we see redness or whatever in this way but that's also with respect to other kind of arrows as well.
+And then this kind of movement may correspond to something like we see redness or whatever in this way - but that's also with respect to other kind of arrows as well.
-And that's the sort of wave of the relationship that we are trying to characterize both in the domain but qualia, but also brain is also the wave of the relationship, gigantic ones, right?
+And that's the sort of way of the relationship that we are trying to characterize both in the domain but qualia, but also brain is also the way of the relationship, gigantic ones, right?
-And as you said, that transition from one state to the another state that's pretty much like dynamical system like approach and then the simple idea called a monoid is applicable to this kind of dynamical system approach.
+And as you said, that transition from one state to the another state that's pretty much like dynamical system-like approach and then the simple idea called a monoid is applicable to this kind of dynamical system approach.
 Correct me Hayato, if I'm saying something out of the bounds of my comfort zone, but any kind of state can transition into another state and then this transition itself can be represented by the arrow.
 The combination of that particular kind of arrow composition may correspond to one experience.
 So that's one thing I wanted to say.
 The other thing that I had also mentioned about observable state and why we are interested in a quantum framework, quantum theory, by the way, it's not a quantum brain hypothesis.
 We are not saying that quantum phenomena in the brain is critical for consciousness, but it's just a mathematical structure of the quantum theory that is important to understand the qualia.
-And the essence is most likely to be this noncommutativity any kind of process that you do, like cooking, putting the water and then model is different from model and then putting water.
+And the essence is most likely to be this noncommutativity.
+Any kind of process that you do, like cooking, putting the water, and then muddle, is different from muddle and then putting water.
 Right?
 And so any kind of process we do, there is some kind of temporal dependency that commutativity doesn't hold and that's also probably the case for the qualia.
 And if that's the case, then for you maybe it's a bit surprising, but Bayesian kind of statistics and Bayesian probability may not work as you might wish.

 45:44 _Hayato:_
 Yes.
-So in other words, using the Kanam mathematics there is a quite good generalization of Bayesian.
-Innovation kind of inference.
+So in other words, using the Quantum mathematics there is a quite good generalization of Bayesian innovation, or Bayesian kind of inference.
 Yes, actually the one step generalization is called a projection in kind of mathematics.
-Then there is more generalization called instrument.
+Then there is more generalization called "instrument".
 So instrument is general notion of measurements like a system and environment interacting.
-Then more precisely, the measurement is something like the interaction feature has some probe over the apparatus.
+Then more precisely, the measurement is something like the interaction feature has some probe of the apparatus.
-So probe is some kind of the apparatus is some very small tips or something which can be considered as a quantum that this quantum system and this probe system interacting quantumly, then we can measure this probe by the macro side of the apparatus.
+So probe is some kind of the apparatus is some very small tips or something which can be considered as a quantum, that this quantum system and this probe system interacting quantumly, then we can measure this probe by the macro side of the apparatus.
-So this is a very general kind of measurement which is identified mathematically with the notion of instrument originated by the Davis and Lewis and Ozawar, one of our collaborators.
+So this is a very general kind of measurement which is identified mathematically with the notion of instrument originated by the Davis and Lewis and Ozawa, one of our collaborators.
-We begin in the collaboration, but Ozawar, who is also famous for the Ozawa's inequality, Ozawa inequality as a generalization of Heisen belt universally valid version of Heisen magazine inequality.
+We begin in the collaboration, but Ozawa, who is also famous for the Ozawa's inequality, Ozawa inequality as a generalization of Heisenberg's Inequality, a valid version of Heisenberg Onequality.
 But he identified this general notion measurement and instrument called a completely positive instrument in mathematics.
 But this CP completely positive instrument is quite general and generalizing very beautifully the Bayesian inference into the quantum side.
-So I think focusing this kind of instrument kind of concept is the key maybe to bridge the active inference side on our side and quantum side or something.
+So I think using, focusing this kind of instrument kind of concept, is the key maybe to bridge the active inference side on our side and quantum side or something.
 So, yeah, it is my speculation, but I think it is very fruitful direction.

 48:45 _Daniel:_